---

 To understand why static control flow matters for ZK-Rollups, we need to briefly understand how ZK systems verify computation:

 * _Circuits:_ A circuit is a mathematical model of a computation.
 For a ZK system, the circuit encodes the rules of the EVM: what states can follow from what prior states, how gas is consumed, which memory accesses are valid, etc. The circuit is a set of polynomial constraints that must all be satisfied.
+Crucially, the circuit encodes the _rules_ for each opcode type (including the rule for JUMP), not the specific paths taken by any particular execution.

 ##### Optimistic Rollups